jbcodeforce/aws-studies/docs/playground/gettingstarted.md

-## Playing with Apache HTTP
+## Deploying Apache HTTP on EC2

-Create a EC2 t2.micro and add the following script in the `User Data` field (Under Advanced Details while configuring new EC2 instance) so when the instance starts it executes this code.
+Create a EC2 t2.micro instance with AWS Linux, a public IP address, a security group with SSH enabled and HTTP on port 80.
+Under the `Advanced details` section, add the following `bash` script in the `User Data` field:

 ```shell
 #!/bin/bash